Master of Science in Building Leadership (Principal) Comprehensive Exam Process

-This one hour long oral examination (Skype video-conference) consists of thought provoking questions which will assess the effective practice of candidates in their role as a school principal.
+This one hour long oral examination (Google Hangout) consists of thought provoking questions which will assess the effective practice of candidates in their role as a school principal.
 Candidates will be expected to address the Interstate School Leaders Licensure Consortium Standards (ISLLC) and apply the standards to real situations in the principal's day-to-day professional life.

 The Standards-Based Case Studies in School Leadership will be administered at FHSU once in the fall semester (October) and once in the spring semester (March).